agsb/wirewp/README.md

 # Design Tips (?)

 1. Do not optimize by calculate the size of wires pin to pin, with some coordenate system.
-1. Divide the board in blocks with 12 holes in X and by 6 holes in Y.
+1. Divide the board in blocks with 6 holes in X and by 6 holes in Y.
+1. Place the sockets, in X, with left row (pin 1) in a odd block and right row in a even block, in Y with 2 rows between sockets.
+1. Group the pins using blocks as coordenates
-2. Count how many connections from-into by sockets by block, then minimize the distance count.
+1. Count the connections from-into by sockets by blocks
+1. Then minimize the distance count.
+2. repeat until best minimum count

 ```
         eg. a 10 x 10 cm board with 37 x 37 holes